How does the thread count affect the feel and quality of cotton bedding?

 How to improve the anti-pilling performance of 100% Cotton Bedding Fabric?

 Pilling is the formation of small, fuzzy balls on the surface of fabric, and it can occur over time, especially in areas of friction.
-While it's challenging to completely eliminate pilling, there are measures you can take to improve the anti-pilling performance of 100% cotton bedding fabric:
+While it's challenging to completely eliminate pilling, there are measures you can take to improve the anti-pilling performance of

 Choose High-Quality Cotton: